-I’ve written before about the limitless reasons you should travel to Japan and explore it by bike, but with an e-bike the experience expands.
-Maximizing your adventure in the Land of the Rising Sun, an e-bike allows you to move faster.
-In turn, you can slowly take in the fascinating cultural and learning side of a tour.
-I’d like to share 9 solid reasons to explore Japan by e-bike for your next adventure consideration.
+I’ve written before about the limitless reasons you should travel to Japan and explore it by bike, but with an e-bike in particular the experience expands.
+The pedal assist allows you to move at a more consistent pace, so in turn, you can take more time soaking up the fascinating cultural and visual highlights of a visit.
+But there's a host of other reasons why an e-bike and Japan are so well suited, so I've shared them below along with some extra insight into touring Japan and e-bike touring in general - Here are my 9 reasons to explore Japan by e-bike on your next adventure.

 How does an e-bike work?

 First, let’s clear up what I mean by e-bike.
-It’s a bicycle that looks and mostly feels like a regular bike, but it’s not a regular bike.
-It has a lithium battery and a small electric motor integrated into the pedal/crank assembly.
-This provides augmenting power output to your own pedal stroke.
-You can’t not pedal and let the motor do all the work for you.
-You don’t have a throttle and you can’t lose control of the bike when it is stuck on fast.
-It just doesn’t work that way.
-It simply augments or boosts the power that your own pedal stroke puts into the bike, thus making you go faster than you normally would.
-There are three levels of power assist.
-This results in still getting a good workout on the lowest setting, but your average speed would be higher.
-If you struggle a bit on hills, then the higher assist settings might be very useful to you.
+It’s a bicycle that looks and mostly feels like a regular bike, but it’s not quite.
+It has a lithium battery and a small electric motor integrated into the pedal/crank assembly which adds to the power output on your own pedal stroke, so no pedaling, no momentum.
+So it doesn't do all the work for you, a frequent misconception, it simply augments what you put into the bike, thus making you go faster than you normally would for the same amount of effort.
+The power assist is also adjustable, so you'll still getting a good workout on the lowest setting, and if you struggle a bit on hills, then the higher assist settings can be very useful.

 E-bike through Japan's meticulously kept streets, and lush forests

-It’s also important to know that I’m actually trying to convince you to go on an e-bike tour of Japan where everyone else in the group will also be on e-bikes.
-It’s called the Japan E-bike Tour.
+It’s also important to know in this article I'm referring mostly to a dedicated e-bike tour of Japan, where everyone else in the group is also on e-bikes.
 Originally, Grasshopper Adventures introduced e-bikes as an option on regular tours and this option still stands.
-Then we got to thinking about the game-changing capabilities of e-bikes.
-We realized that there was an incredible opportunity to use this technology to create a better tour for everyone.
+But then we got to thinking about the game-changing capabilities of e-bikes and realized that there was an incredible opportunity to use this technology to create a better tour for everyone.

-Now that we’ve clarified these points, allow me to share these 9 reasons as to why it's a fantastic idea.
+Now I've clarified these points, allow me to share these 9 reasons as to why it's a fantastic idea.

 1. You have more time to explore this exquisite destination.

-Because everyone in the group is riding an e-bike, they can all achieve a similar average speed.
-The bikes are limited to a power-assist speed of 30km per hour, so that’s the top speed that most people will be riding at on the uphill sections or on the flat road.
-When descending, those who are more confident in their descending will move faster down the hills, but that doesn’t actually have a big impact on average group speed.
+Because everyone in the group is riding an e-bike, you can all achieve a similar average speed.
+The bikes are limited to 19 mi/30km per hour, so that’s the top speed people will be riding on the flat or uphill sections of the road.
+When descending, those who are more confident will move faster, but that doesn’t have a big impact on average group speed.

 Kengo Kuma's public library

-You can expect to ride at an average speed of 25-28km per hour.
-That means when you are riding 59km (37mi) from the exciting city of Matsuyama to the charming little mountain town of Yusuhara, it’s only going to take you around 3.5 hours.
-That includes the intriguing stops along the way.
-So, in turn, when you arrive into Yusuhara, you have the whole afternoon.
-You can explore Kengo Kuma’s beautiful library or enjoy a pour-over coffee from a barista who takes it all very seriously.
-You’ll have time to soak your bones in the authentic, outdoor onsen.
-It’s not like you are rushing the ride experience, there is still plenty of time to stop, have a chat, take some photos and enjoy the company of your fellow travelers.
-It’s just that you move a little more quickly and consistently, arriving earlier into your destination.
+You can expect to ride at an average speed of 25-28km per hour (15-17mi), so a door-to-door ride from the exciting city of Matsuyama to the charming little mountain town of Yusuhara, is only going to take you around 3.5 hours; and that includes the intriguing stops along the way.
+So in turn, when you arrive in Yusuhara you have the whole afternoon to explore.
+This means more time to enjoy Kengo Kuma’s beautiful library (pictured), sip a pour-over coffee from a barista who takes it all very seriously, or soak your bones in an authentic outdoor onsen.
+It’s not like you are rushing the ride experience, there is still plenty of time to stop, chat, take some photos and enjoy the company of your fellow travelers.
+It’s just that you move a little more quickly and consistently, arriving earlier at your destination.

-2. You have more energy & more recovery time.
+2. You have more energy & recovery time.

 Japan is a hilly country and if you aren’t riding those hills on a tour, then you aren’t on the best tour in Japan.
-What this does mean is that there are days when your legs are a bit jelly-like after the ride and unless you have sufficient recovery time, the next day you will be feeling pretty stiff.
-With the e-bike, even if you push hard on a low assist setting, at least you will have lots of time in the afternoon to recover.
-You also won’t be leaving too early each morning, so you have more time to recover and you’ll find the overall tour a lot more enjoyable.
+What this does mean is that there are days when your legs are a bit jelly-like after the ride and the next day you can be feeling a little stiff.
+With an e-bike, even if you push hard on a low assist setting, the shorter ride time means you have plenty of additional time in the afternoon and mornings to recover, and you’ll find the overall tour a lot more enjoyable.

-Again with the spare time.
-You could spend your afternoon visiting the Ikuo Hirayama Museum of Art in Setoda.
+You'll have the extra energy to spend your afternoon visiting the Ikuo Hirayama Museum of Art in Setoda.
 Here, this most celebrated of contemporary artist’s work is showcased, including pieces depicting his journeys on the Silk Route.
-You might spend your time exploring the Gojo Onsen area of Matsuyama, a city of 500,000 people that you’ve probably never heard of.
-How you spend the spare time is obviously up to you, but there is no shortage of things on which to spend it.
+You might also explore the interesting Gojo Onsen area of Matsuyama, a city of half a million people that you’ve likely never heard of.
+How you make use of this extra time and energy is obviously up to you, but there is no shortage of things on which to use it.

 Japan's delectable cuisine sits at your fingertips

 A big part of any visit to Japan is the food.
-The good news is that even on an e-bike, you are still getting a great workout.
-You can enjoy all the great cuisine that Japan has to offer, including the most amazing Sushi and Sashimi, you will ever have the opportunity to eat.
-To say that the tour has a strong food emphasis would be a mild understatement.
+The good news is that even on an e-bike, you are still getting a great workout and need to fuel that.
+After a ride you'll want to enjoy all the great cuisine Japan has to offer, including the most amazing Sushi and Sashimi you will ever have the opportunity to eat.
+To say that the Japan e-bike tour has a strong food emphasis would be a mild understatement.
 You will fall in love with the culinary side of Japan just as much as the cultural side.
-Check out these 7 foods you must try in Japan!
+If you would like to know more about the local cuisine, check out these 7 foods you must try in Japan!

 More time to stop for photos with no catch-up stress

 We’ve all been in that situation.
 There’s a great scene to snap a photo of, but it’s your sixth photo stop of the day.
-You’re pretty tired of playing catch up to the group and choose to miss the shot.
-Well, that’s not such an issue with e-bike tours in Japan.
-You just flip the control setting to the highest setting and power up the next hill to catch the tail of the group.
+You’re pretty tired of playing catch up with the group so instead choose to skip the shot.
+Well, that’s not an issue with e-bike tours in Japan.
+Go ahead and capture that memory from your tour, then just flip the pedal-assist setting to the highest and easily cruise back to the tail of the group.

 A variety of cycling skills can be combined

-6. You and your travel partner can ride together.
+5. You and your travel partner can comfortably ride together.

 E-bikes have been called the great biking equalizer.
 They provide the opportunity for people to ride together when they might not ordinarily be able to do so.
 My wife, Marie, and I are a prime example of this.
-Marie is a good rider, but I have a bunch of factors on my side that make me a much faster rider.
-This can cause obvious issues when we are touring together.
-About a year ago, we bought a couple of e-mountain bikes and started riding those together on the weekends.
+Marie is a good rider, but there are a bunch of factors on my side that make me a much faster rider.
+This leads to obvious differences when we are touring together.
+About a year ago, we bought a couple of e-mountain bikes and started riding those on the weekends.
 I can have a cruisy ride on the lowest setting and Marie can hold the same speed on the next setting up.
-It’s been so much fun being able to ride side-by-side again and chat while we ride.
+It’s been so much fun being able to comfortably ride side-by-side again and enjoy a chat while we do.

-E-bikes are a common transportation for daily use
+E-bikes are common transportation for daily use in Japan

 E-bikes have actually been a thing in Japan for a lot longer than most parts of the world.
 They were designed for short-distance travel — commuting in a city or dropping kids at daycare, doing the shopping, that sort of thing.
 What this means is that as you are humming along on your e-bike, you’ll be meeting lots of other people going about their daily lives.
 You can all exchange a knowing look that you have graduated to the future of bike touring.